-D.C.'s first Cadillac salesperson, Mr. Foss, was Pope's agent or employee, but it is suspected he was the Cadillac Agent only for advertising purposes.
-Foss moved to Rhode Island by mid-1904 to help manage Pope operations there, and soon afterwards transferred to the Pope factory in Boston.
-He resigned from Pope Manufacturing Company in 1905.
+W. J. Foss, whose name appears in the Columbia Bicycle Stores ad, was the first Cadillac Sales Agent in the District of Columbia.
+He would become a major figure in the new world of auto sales.
 In 1905, he became one of the owners of the Foss-Hughes Company, which established successful dealerships in several makes, not only in Washington, but also in Baltimore, Philadelphia, Wilmington, Providence and Newport.
-He must have made a good impression on William Metzger as Mssrs.
-Foss and Hughes obtained the Cadillac line for themselves in Philadelphia and Wilmington, Delaware for 1906.
-They ultimately added Baker Electric and Pierce-Arrow.
 Because of his notable success in marketing Pierce-Arrows, he was selected in 1915 by the Pierce-Arrow Company of Buffalo, New York, to serve as Executive Officer and assistant to Colonel Charles Clifton, the company treasurer.
-At that time, Mr. Foss severed his ties with the Foss-Hughes Company, although Foss-Hughes continued as the Pierce-Arrow dealer in Washington, and operated dealerships in other cities as well.
+At that time, Mr. Foss severed his ties with the Foss-Hughes Company, although Foss-Hughes continued as the Pierce-Arrow dealer Washington, and operated dealerships in other cities well.